 In Summer 2019 I started talking to Babylon Arts about the idea behind Somewhere in Ely.
 With support and encouragement from Claire Somerville (Chief Executive of Babylon Arts) I put together a project plan and also made links with Ely Markets, Ely College and Isle of Ely Arts Festival.
-In autumn 2019 I submitted a funding proposal to Arts Council England Project Grants.
-I was thrilled that a small grant was awarded.
+In autumn 2019 I submitted a funding proposal to Arts Council England Project Grants and a small grant was awarded.

 We received over 70 submissions from a whole range of creative people, who wanted to make something fun and interesting happen in our City.
 In May 2020 the project steering group shortlisted 5 proposals who would then pitch their ideas for local residents to choose.
 Each of the 5 artists made a 2-minute film to explain their idea.
 People who live and work in Ely were then be invited to look at the film pitches and vote for the two ideas they would most like to see happen.
 You can see the short videos here on the Babylon Arts YouTube channel.
 (Please note public voting is now closed).